elixir-circuits/circuits_uart/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/hm6s6269jtbiqxbv/branch/master?svg=true)](https://ci.appveyor.com/project/elixir-circuits/circuits_uart/branch/master)
 [![Hex version](https://img.shields.io/hexpm/v/circuits_uart.svg)](https://hex.pm/packages/circuits_uart)

-Circuits.UART allows you to access UARTs, serial ports, Bluetooth virtual serial port connections and more in Elixir.
-Feature highlights:
+`Circuits.UART` allows you to use UARTs, serial ports, Bluetooth virtual serial port connections and more in Elixir.
+Some highlights:

-* Mac, Windows, and desktop and embedded Linux
+* Mac, Windows, Linux, and Nerves
 * Enumerate serial ports
 * Receive input via messages or by polling (active and passive modes)
 * Add and remove framing on serial data - line-based framing included for use with GPS, cellular, satellite and other modules
 * Unit tests (uses the [tty0tty](https://github.com/freemed/tty0tty) virtual null modem on Travis)

+Looking for `Nerves.UART`? `Circuits.UART` is the new name.
+Everything else is the same.
+Update your project by replacing all references to `nerves_uart` and `Nerves.UART` to `circuits_uart` and `Circuits.UART` and you should be good.

 Something doesn't work for you?
 Check out below and the [docs](https://hexdocs.pm/circuits_uart/).
 Chat with other users on the nerves